sylwiavargas/jokes_cli/README.md

 8. Start the app through a rake task (check `rake -T`):
 - go through it once to see how stuff connects
 - and then second to **try to break it**
-9. Now, read the code and see how things connect:
+9. Now, read the code and see try to understand how things connect -- read it carefully, **do not give up if the syntax feels foreign** (ask a peer, ask in the cohort channel):
 - `app/joke_app.rb`
 - `app/models/joke.rb`
 - `app/models/user.rb`